Correcting Grain-Errors in Magnetic Media: General Single-Grain and Single-Mineral Codes from Construction

 \subsection{A sufficient condition for Construction~\ref{construct:color} to produce large codes}

 Suppose that a single-mineral code $\cC$ of length $mn$ is created according to Construction~\ref{construct:color}.
-Suppose that the $p$-coloring $\Phi_{1,m}$ is such that $p=m+1$ where $p$ is an odd prime and $\cC_1$ is a perfect non-binary single random-error-correcting code over $GF(p)$ of length $n$.
+Suppose that the $p$-coloring $\Phi_{1,m}$ is such that $p=m+1$ where $p$ is an odd prime and $\cC_1$ is a perfect non-binary single unrestricted-error-correcting code over $GF(p)$ of length $n$.
 We show that there exists a mineral code $\cC$ of length $mn$ whose cardinality is at least $\frac{2^{mn}}{mn + 1}$.
-Motivated by this observation, in Sections~\ref{subsec:groupcoloring} and \ref{subsec:newscheme}, we consider using different coloring schemes (i.e., where $\Phi_{1,m} \neq \Gamma$) in conjunction with a perfect single-random-error correcting code.
+Motivated by this observation, in Section~\ref{subsec:newscheme}, we consider using different coloring schemes (i.e., where $\Phi_{1,m} \neq \Gamma$) in conjunction with a perfect single-unrestricted-error correcting code.
 We first begin by reviewing some notation that was used in Section~\ref{subsec:improvedgrains}.

 As in Section~\ref{subsec:improvedgrains}, let $\cG_{t,m}=(V,E)$ denote a simple graph where $V=GF(2)^m$, and for any $\bfx, \bfy \in V$ (where $\bfx \neq \bfy$) $(\bfx, \bfy) \in E$ if $\cB_{t,M}(\bfx) \cap \cB_{t,M}(\bfy) \neq \emptyset$.
 Recall that $\Phi_{t,m} : GF(2)^m \to GF(p)$ is a $p$-coloring if it assigns different elements of $GF(p)$ to adjacent vertices.
 From Section~\ref{sec:confusabilitygraph}, $\chi(\cG_{t,m})$ is the smallest $p$ for which a $p$-coloring is possible.
 Recall, the size of the largest clique in a graph $\cG$ is denoted $\varsigma(\cG)$.